g1BSsQ/device-os-lab/STYLE_GUIDE.md

 - indentation at 4 spaces
 - braces on the next line for function bodies
-- single statement bodies (`if`/`for` etc..) should always have braces, even though they are notstrictly required.
-This is to reduce errors due to missing braces for multi-line bodies the code is extended.
+- single statement bodies (`if`/`for` etc..) should always have braces, even though they are not strictly required.
+This is to reduce errors due to missing braces for multi-line bodies when the code is extended.
 - functions/methods should generally be smaller than 40 lines and avoid nesting deeper than 6 levels

 ## doc-comments